jasonleebrown/UCE_phyluce_pipeline/README.md

 - `-m` substitution model.
 I use GTR to be roughly equivalent to RAxML.
 You can also use `-m MFP` to initiate ModelFinder Plus, which will find the best-fit substitution model before running the tree search.
 - `-nt` number of threads (cores).

-**Running a partitioned analyses**
+**Running a partitioned analyses.**
-All you need is a partion file - typically when you concatonate this is created.
+For this you need is a partion file, which is created when you concatenate your sequences.

 ```
 iqtree  -s trimal_gappyout.fasta -spp partitions2.txt -bb 10000 -m MFP -nt 10